FormularSumo/formularsumo.co.uk/blog/2025/transport/index.md

 price
 rentals in america?

+## Methods and advantages of Public Transport

+Can do something else on the trip

+Builds some activeness into day

+Easy to take large groups of people/friends at a time (somewhat dependent on ticketting) vs trying to fit in a car

 ## Buses: stereotypes and reality

 Of all the methods of transport, buses have possibly the worst reputation.
 While there was once a time when everyone would get the bus, ridership and service has been falling and falling, and nowadays in the UK they're often seen as only for the young, old, and poor, and this largely matches my experience of taking them.
 Especially outside of major cities such as London, few people take buses and

+Held back by car traffic (bus/taxi lanes)

 ## Rail:

 Japan - orders or magnitude more train journeys, tickets for delays otherwise not a valid work/school excuse 75% of distance travelled by train??

+Speed (in some places), with safety

+Example of Gatwick or London more people arriving by train, space used?

 ## Pricing: Why the correct price is free